top of page

 Repair

-But then there are those in between times, when something happens with your harp and there is no technician around and none scheduled to come to your area for months.
-Shipping a harp to the factory is expensive, and that only works out if you have a spare harp handy anyway.
+But then there are those other times, when something happens with your harp and there is no technician around and none scheduled to come to your area for months.
+Shipping a harp to the factory is expensive, and that only works out well if you have a spare harp.
 Consequently, many harpists learn to do some of their own maintenance and repair, frequently out of necessity.

 Changing Pedal Felts on a Pedal Harp

-Each of the seven pedals of a harp have a red piece of pedal felt wrapped around them and from time to time these need to be replaced.
-A new set of pedal felts are a standard part of a harp regulation, but sometimes they need to be changed between regulations, generally due to wear and tear, such as the felt being compacted or developing holes.
+Each of the seven pedals of a harp have a red piece of pedal felt wrapped around them that gradually wears down through moving pedals.
+A new set of pedal felts are a standard part of a harp regulation, but sometimes they need to be changed between regulations, generally due to wear and tear.

 Replacing a Lever on a Lever Harp

 Every now and then a lever might break or warp and need to be replaced.
-This is a pretty straightforward repair and just involves removing the old lever and installing the new one.
+This is a fairly straightforward repair that involves removing the old lever and installing and adjusting the new one.

 Changing a Disc on a Pedal Harp